OBDS-Training/OBDS_slides/git_version_control_individual/solution.md

 - On GitHub, create a new repository called `obds_linux`.
   - In the form, tick the box to add a README file in this repository.
     This creates a markdown file `README.md` prefilled with some basic information about the repository.

+> On the GitHub website, click on the `+` icon in the navigation bar at the top of the website.
+>
+> Click on 'New repository'.
+>
+> In the field 'Repository name', type `obds_linux`.
+>
+> Tick the check box that states "Add a README file".
+>
+> Click the green button 'Create repository'.

 - Edit this `README.md` file to include the name and date of the course.
 - Commit the changes with a suitable commit message.